 In colder climates, a high SHGC is usually preferable, as it allows for passive solar heating.
 When designing this kind of building, proper orientation and shading become important aspects of the design.
 The basic concept is to have primarily south facing glass with an adequate roof overhang.
-This way, when the sun is moving close to the southern horizon in winter, the house gains heat, and when the sun is moving over top of the house in summer, the heat gain is minimized.
+This way, when the sun is moving close to the southern horizon in winter, the house gains heat, and when the sun is moving over the top of the house in summer, the heat gain is minimized.

 What is different about high solar heat gain glass?

-Glass with lower iron oxide content will have higher VT and SHGC ratings, and is therefore more suitable for passive solar heating in cold climates.
+Glass with lower iron oxide content will have higher VT and SHGC ratings, and is, therefore more suitable for passive solar heating in cold climates.
 In Europe, this glass is readily available.
-In North America however, low iron glass is not as easy to come by, and is more expensive.
+In North America however, low iron glass is not as easy to come by and is more expensive.

 On the other hand, glass made from silicates (sand) with the standard iron oxide content will have a green tint to it, that is more noticeable the thicker the piece of glass.
 Look at the glass from the side, and it will appear very green.

 This kind of glass is somewhat ambiguously called ‘clear float glass’ or ‘standard clear glass’ and is the industry standard in the US.

 There are two factors that determine how low the iron content in the glass is.
 One is the amount of iron oxide in the raw silicate used in manufacturing, and the other factor is how much iron is removed in the process.
 Removing most of the iron from the glass would weaken it, so scientists came up with a way to add something else for strength that is more clear.

 Low iron glass is more available in Europe as a result of higher demand.
 It’s not that raw silicates naturally occurring with low iron content are entirely absent from North America, but instead, the lack of availability is attributed more the lack of manufacturing.